Note: Republished with up-to-date information as of July 2018.

 Granted, the Andean gods has looked down upon us, but we still had to use our allotted half-day at the site wisely (the two allotted times to visit are 6am-12pm and 12pm-4:30pm).
 These tips will help you make the most out of your time at this bucket-list destination:

 Drop your stuff off first

 Once you’ve trekked in from above or snaked through the clouds via bus, you end up at the main entrance.
 Here there are bathrooms and a place to check your coats and bags for a few dollars.
 With the wind and rain being so unpredictable up top, having a bag check was a pleasant surprise.
 I brought way more clothes than I needed to and I didn’t want them to weigh me down during my half day of exploring.

-So before you enter, make sure you go to the bathroom, because you’re only allowed admission twice and you don’t want to waste even a second of it!
+Before you enter, make sure you go to the bathroom, because you’re only allowed admission once and you don’t want to waste even a second of it!

 Get a local guide

-This was crucial.
-You can arrange a local guide via a tour company or let Intrepid handle it.
+This is crucial ‘cos a guide is mandatory.
+You can arrange an official guide yourself or let Intrepid handle it.
 During our 9-day Classic Peru tour everything was arranged for us and we met our local specialist Rodrigo at the entrance.
 Having a guide is the best way to know exactly what you’re looking at while at Machu Picchu.
 It may just seem like a pile of rocks, or a few thatched houses, but Rodrigo had an explanation for it all.